tiationg-kho/leetcode-pattern-500/[I]stack-queue/stack-queue.md

         - when inserting an item, we set the value at the pointer to the item and increment the pointer by 1
         - when removing an item, we decrease the pointer by 1
     - tips
-        - compare cur element with stack[- 1] element then decide next move accordingly
+        - compare cur element with stack[- 1] element then decide next steps accordingly

     ```python
     # init the stack